-Have you traveled lately – was 2017 a good travel year?
+Have you traveled lately?
 If so, where did you go?
 More importantly, how much did you spend?
 I know I’m bombarding you with questions but at the end of the day, money affects our ability to travel.
 Money can help us travel or it can prevent us from traveling altogether.
-Like anything, if you aren’t happy with how much you’re spending on travel, perhaps it’s time to cut back expenses, save more or consider visiting budget travel destinations in the new year.
+Like anything, if you aren’t happy with how much you’re spending on travel, perhaps it’s time to cut back expenses, create a budget, save more or consider visiting budget travel destinations.

 Stretching Your Travel Budget